JohnDuprey/DuoSecurity/Docs/Get-DuoCustomBranding.md

 ```

 ### -OutputDirectory
-Path to save the branding images to
+Path to save the branding images to.
+If the directory does not exist, it will be created.

 ```yaml
 Type: String